oesteban/hcph-sops/docs/data-collection.md

 - [ ]	Gently move the participant with the manual regulation.
 Stop when the head is under the head-localizer.
 Ask the participant to close it’s eyes, localize the head with the infrareds.
 - [ ]	Switch off the infrareds, now the participant can open the eyes.
 You can move the participant (always gently as before) inside the scanner, until the mm counter marks “Isometric”.
 - [ ]	Go behind the scanner, push the plastic base until it touches the bed.
 Hold on the Eye-Tracker.
 - [ ]	Regulate the Eye-tracker position until you see from the projector screen the Eye.
+The optimal position for the eye tracker is to see the eye in the middle of the square delineated by the coil.
+If the eye is correctly tracked, two crosses should appear on it.
+The right lens needs to be manipulated rotating the roller, like what you would do with your reflex to obtain the focus.
+Alternatively, you can also try to click the button "Autofocus" on the console.
-In case of need, you can adjust the strength of the infrared light (emitter).
+  - In case of need, you can adjust the strength of the infrared light (emitter).
 This is the black box on the other side with respect to the lens.
 Under the emitter there are two little screws.
 Unscrew, move the emitter front/back, check the contrast of the face image, re-screw.
 Once the eye is well seen, the image is zoomed (externally by the operator in front of the PC-tower) to the pupil.
-The right lens needs to be manipulated rotating the roller, like what you would do with your reflex to obtain the focus.
-If the position of the Eye-tracker is not satisfying, you can move the base.
+  - If the position of the Eye-tracker is not satisfying, you can move the base.

 ![base-eye-tracker](./assets/ETimages/base-eye-tracker.png)

-- [ ]	If the pupil is correctly seen, as well as the eye, you can go out.
+- [ ]	If the pupil and the eye are correctly seen (indicated by the crosses following them), you can go out.
 The calibration needs to start.
 - [ ]	Tell the participant that he will need to follow some point with its eyes, without moving his head.
 - [ ]	Tell the participant to move the eyes ONLY after the point moves (do not anticipate).
 - [ ]	The ET software needs to show a cross performed during the calibration.
 If not, the ET inside the scanner needs to be adjusted.